Helpful clinic answers

 Do you offer medical weight loss programs?

 Yes.
 KMHCS offers physician-guided weight management with nutrition guidance, behavioral support or psychotherapy referral when appropriate, medical evaluation, monitoring, and medication review when clinically appropriate.
-Wegovy or Zepbound may be discussed during consultation, but medication is not required or guaranteed.
+Medication is not required or guaranteed, and prescriptions are filled through outside pharmacies when appropriate.

 What areas do you serve?

-KMHCS regularly serves patients from Acton, Palmdale, Rosamond, Lancaster, Quartz Hill, Antelope Valley, and surrounding communities.
+KMHCS regularly serves patients from Lancaster, Palmdale, Quartz Hill, Rosamond, Acton, and the Antelope Valley and surrounding communities.
 The clinic is located at 767 W Lancaster Blvd in central Lancaster.

 Injectables & Fillers